expressodev/ci-merchant/README.md

 ### License

-You are free to use this code under the terms of the MIT License.
-See LICENSE.md for further details.
+CI Merchant is released under the MIT License.
+For more information, see [License](https://github.com/expressodev/ci-merchant/blob/develop/LICENSE.md).